 Both versions of SmartMusic let you:

 - Assign any content from the entire new SmartMusic catalog to all your students.
 This includes 18,500+ solo titles, 5,000+ ensemble titles and 100+ method books for band, jazz, orchestra, voice and general education.
+Best of all, the catalog is continuously updated.

 - Receive submitted student recordings and assessment scores directly to your gradebook, allowing you to complete the practice cycle with individual guidance.